Hybrid restricted master problem for Boolean matrix factorisation: Method

 \section{Method}

 Our approach, illustrated in Figure \ref{fig:schem}, begins by generating candidate factors through clustering on features.
-We then solve a warm-started restricted master problem (RMP-w) to approximate the Boolean matrix factorisation using up to $K_c$ of these factors ($K_c$ initialised to some $K_{\textrm{min}}$).
+We then solve a warm-started restricted master problem (RMP-w) that approximates the BMF by selecting up to $K_c$ of these factors ($K_c$ initialised to some $K_{\textrm{min}}$).
 Depending on the selected metric, the method either heuristically reassigns features and prunes factors (\bfact-recon or \bfact-MDL) or performs a second combinatorial approach to refine the factorisation (\bfact-MIP).
 The process iteratively increases the maximum number of factors, $K_c$, stopping to give the best factorisation solution if the metric error does not improve within $s_i$ steps.
 This two-stage framework—starting from disjoint candidate factors and refining via heuristic or optimisation—echoes the ASSO methodology while incorporating modern optimisation techniques.
 Below, we explain each of these steps in detail.